asclark109/java_basics/java.md

 ### Using Inner Classes for Listeners

-n the preceding section, you saw how to specify button actions.
+In the preceding section, you saw how to specify button actions.
 The code for the button action is placed into a listener class.
 It is common to implement listener classes as inner classes like this:

 ```java
 public class ButtonFrame2 extends JFrame